yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/timezones/ways-to-spec-offset/name-res-rules/_index.md

 Lest "seem" might leave you guessing, _Rule 2_ says that not all contexts are used to resolve all lookups.

-Here are the rules for resolving a string that's intended to identify a UTC offset:
+Here are the rules for resolving a string that's intended to identify a _UTC offset_:

 - [Rule 1](./rule-1/) — Lookup of the string is case-insensitive (discounting, of course, using an explicit _select_ statement _from_ one of the _pg_timezone_names_ or _pg_timezone_abbrevs_ catalog views).
 - [Rule 2](./rule-2/) — The string is never resolved in _pg_timezone_names.abbrev_.
 - [Rule 3](./rule-3/) — The string is never resolved in _pg_timezone_abbrevs.abbrev_ as the argument of _set timezone_ but it is resolved there as the argument of _timezone()_ and within a _text_ literal for a _timestamptz_ value.
 - [Rule 4](./rule-4/) — The string is resolved first in _pg_timezone_abbrevs.abbrev_ and, only if this fails, then in _pg_timezone_names.name_.
 This applies only in those syntax contexts where _pg_timezone_abbrevs.abbrev_ is a candidate for the resolution—so not for _set timezone_, which looks only in _pg_timezone_names.name_.

-The syntax contexts of interest are described in the section [Three syntax contexts that use the specification of a UTC offset](../../syntax-contexts-to-spec-offset/).
+The syntax contexts of interest are described in the section [Three syntax contexts that use the specification of a _UTC offset_](../../syntax-contexts-to-spec-offset/).

 **Note:** The code that substantiates _Rule 4_ is able to do this only because there do exist cases where the same string is found in _both_ resolution contexts but with different _utc_offset_ values in the two contexts.